Elegance in the underworld.

 This passion began during a season of grief.

-What came out was everything I couldn’t say: love, horror, memory, rage, beauty, sorrow.
+What came out was everything I couldn’t say: love, horror, loss, rage, beauty, sorrow.

 That’s how this art was born.

-And now, over 26,000+ of you have followed this journey.
-Some of you have turned my art into oracle decks, Spotify covers, tattoos, book cover art, and more.
+And now, over 27,000+ of you have followed this journey.
+Some of you have turned my art into oracle decks, Spotify album covers, tattoos, book cover art, and more.
 Seeing someone wear it on their skin?
 That’s the deepest honor.

 So when people say AI art has no soul…I know better.